scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

 This is an unfinished Whatsapp chatbot.
-Classes of Whatsapp Web change with time, so update the code with the proper new addresses.
+Classes of Whatsapp Web change with time, so code has to be updated with the proper new classes.
 Example: Line 138 points to the contact name.
 (More info on pictures)

 Run by typing "python3 portbcn+.py blanktextfile.txt" on terminal and scan the QR with a phone.